top of page

 A budget of £1,000 is allocated from the “Gift Aid” rebate which the Society receives each year.
 Our budget can be increased by applying for a grant from The Arts Society for larger projects.
 This enables us, through sponsoring art workshops, to support other charities looking after young carers or children who have been traumatised in various ways..
 A “Young Art Task Force”, led by Angela Stein, recommends the allocation of funds each year.

-This season we will begin sponsoring an arts award through Koestler Arts, to encourage young offenders within the criminal justice system to change their lives through participating in the arts.
+In 2023 we also began sponsoring an arts award through Koestler Arts, to encourage young offenders within the criminal justice system to change their lives through participating in the arts.

 Moor Park__THIRD_documents&materials_lan